 If you’re storing sensitive information like customer banking information, or even simply maintaining a newsletter mailing list, you have a liability.
 According to a study by NetDiligence, data exposure involving Personally Identifiable Information (PII) comprised 40% of all types of information stolen in data breaches, with organizations making more than $50 million in revenue accounting for nearly half of all cyber insurance claims.
 By encrypting your data, you minimize its value to data thieves as compromised data remains unreadable to those without the right decryption keys.

 One of the most popular open source database management systems is MySQL, which is the default database of a number of website-building platforms like Drupal, Joomla, and WordPress.
 And while MySQL provides enterprise-level encryption capabilities, it is a premium feature with the $5,000 annual subscription for MySQL Enterprise Edition.
 A more affordable, alternative MySQL encryption solution that also works for PostGreSQL, MariaDB, and Percona databases is MyDiamo, which can perform advanced partial encryption and comes with access control and audit capabilities.
-Free licences for MyDiamo are available to encrypt up to 5 columns.
-However, if your startup happens to be a non-profit, you may even be eligible to get the unlimited free licence.

 Take Control and Start Out Strong